CarVac/MeleeConchRuleset/ruleset.md

 The only type of Analog Input permitted to influence a Digital Output is a Digitized Half-Range Analog Input (DHRAI) such as the slider in GCC triggers, position-sensing analog keyboard switches, or force-sensitive buttons.

 If a DHRAI is used as a Modifier Input for an Analog Output as well as the primary influence on a Digital Output, the DHRAI thresholds must be the same for both.
+(Any digital interpretation of a DHRAI must act identically to a pure Digital Input.)

 If a Half-Range Analog Input used to influence a Digital Output is part of a Combined Analog Digital Input, the Digital Input part of the CADI must not influence any Outputs.